dognmonkey/HP-EliteBook-845-G7-Ryzen-7-Pro-4750u-Hackintosh/README.md

 - Sleep/Wake
 - AppleALC.kext
+- BCM94360NG module doesn't work with Windows on this Laptop.
+Something wrong with WIFI driver on this one.

 Performance - Handbrake over 100fps.
 Battery - 3-4hr surfing internet - If turn off wifi and bluetooth, will only loses 20% in 2hr with the lid closed.